spicysomtam/aws-openvpn/README.md

 # Using Terraform to deploy OpenVPN on AWS

-Idea behind this is to create an almost free vpn in any aws region.
+Idea is to create a free vpn in any aws region.
 Typically you would sign up for a free AWS account, and use the free `t2.micro` instance and 15Gb monthly transfer limit.
+The aws free accounts last 12 months so when it expires, sign up for another and close the old one!

-Unlike other terraform based deploys this does everything for you, including generating the client ovpn file.
+Unlike other terraform based deploys this does everything for you, including generating the client `.ovpn` file.
 You don't even need an Elastic IP (which will add to the cost).

-Also unlike other terraform deploys, this uses purely open source Openvpn.
-No resources are waisted on a web gui frontend so you get more resources for the vpn on your low resource `t2.micro` instance.
+Also this uses open source Openvpn rather than the AS or other commercial solutions.
+No resources are waisted on a web gui frontend (eg with the AS OpenVPN deploys) so you get more resources for the vpn on your low resource `t2.micro` instance.

-This is ultimatly designed to run as a Jenkins pipeline so I can spin up a VPN whenever I want, and then tear it down when done, thus not consuming the AWS Free Tier resources.
-It takes about a minute to deploy, so if fired from a Jenkins job thats pretty reasonable.

 This was designed to be a backup to my home OpenVPN server, which may become unavailable.
-Thus the need to be able to spin up an alternative at short notice.
+Thus the need to be able to spin up an alternative at short notice and tear it down when not using it.
+You could also shut down the ec2 instance to save compute hours.
+It takes about a minute to deploy or destroy.

 This was developed with terraform 0.15/1.0.

-Credit to [angristan/openvpn-install](https://github.com/angristan/openvpn-install) for his install script that make the OpenVPN install and client setup a breeze.
+Credit to [angristan/openvpn-install](https://github.com/angristan/openvpn-install) for his install script that makes the OpenVPN install and client setup easy.

-# AWS Region
+# Deploying. destroying, AWS Region, etc

-Thus the context defines the aws region.
-Also its kind of messy to include region code in your terraform when you can just define it in the context; often a pitfall of someone new to aws.
-Here is how to manage your context and multiple aws accounts:
+The context defines the aws region, credentials, etc; see [offical aws docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for this.
+Also its kind of messy to include region and credentials code in your terraform when you can just define it in the context; often a pitfall for those new to aws.
+Here is how to manage your context and multiple aws accounts (assuming Linux):
 ```
 $ env|grep AWS
 AWS_PROFILE=aws7-admin1